Djokovic makes history with 19th Grand Slam title in epic French Open final - RFI

 Dropping the opening set at this year's Roland Garros was familiar territory for Djokovic.

-He had to recover from two sets down to beat Lorenzo Musetti in the last 16 and lost the opener against Nadal on Friday.
+He had to recover from two sets down to beat Musetti and lost the opener against 13-time champion Nadal on Friday.

 Tsitsipas, 12 years the world number one's junior, broke again in the first game of the second set as the 2016 champion looked increasingly weary in the 30-degree afternoon heat.